'Make a Wish: Your Sky Sport': Vettel's 2017 Melbourne success on Sky | Formula 1 news

 Vettel’s victory triumphed over the next “competition”:

-- Melbourne 2000 The start of Schumacher’s dominance: Ferrari got off to a perfect start to the 2000 season with a double win.
-It would also be the starting shot for Michael Schumacher’s success in Formula One 12 percent
+- Melbourne 2000 The start of Schumacher’s dominance: Ferrari got off to a perfect start to the 2000 season with a one-in-two wins.
+It also marked the start of Michael Schumacher’s most successful times in Formula One – 12 percent

 - Melbourne 2002 The crash immediately after the start was the exciting start to a season dominated by Ferrari.
 Michael Schumacher wins in Australia, ahead of Montoya and Raikkonen – 39.5 percent

 - Melbourne 2016 Triumphant Prologue to Niko Rosberg: In 2016 the Mercedes driver won his first and only world title.
-Even at the start of the season in Australia, Rosberg is out of competition – 7.5 percent
+Already at the start of the season in Australia, Rosberg shied away from competition – 7.5 percent

 Formel 1 2021 Live Stream on Sky